What Are Specialty Lenses? Why You May Need to Schedule an Appointment to Learn More

 “I’m not getting results with these standard contact lenses.
 What other options do I have?”

 At Weston Contact Lens Institute, questions such as this are often what we hear from patients during initial consultations.
-Our eye doctor practice is primarily focused on the designing and fitting of specialty contact lenses.
+Our eye doctor practice in Weston is primarily focused on the designing and fitting of specialty contact lenses.
 In other words, we work with patients who are not getting the vision correction, the comfort, or the other results they are seeking from their current standard contact lenses.
 Specialty lenses are, in the simplest of terms, lenses that are custom designed for the unique shape of each individual cornea.

 What Kinds of Specialty Lenses Are There?